URL Mapping & Redirect Architecture

 • Full crawl access to legacy and staging environments

-• Version-controlled repository for mapping artifacts
+• Version-controlled repository for mapping artefacts

 • Staging parity with production server configurations